Congratulations to the three winners for 2004 :

 rather on leadership and accomplishments in economic development work.

-The question posed by this award was simple : "How did your organization
+The question posed by this award is simple : "How did your organization

 and results set your organization apart last year?"

-It was open to local, regional, state, provincial, or national economic
+It is open to local, regional, state, provincial, or national economic

 development organizations, public or private.
 CoreNet membership is

-the winners by July 1.
+with selection of the winners by April 8.
 The award was not limited to CoreNet Global members.

 There was a non-refundable $300 entry fee for nominations, payable to

-no financial interest in that fee, which helps them to cover the cost of
+no financial interest in that fee, which helped cover their cost of

-administering the award program in the same manner as their Global
+administering this award program in the same manner as their Global